We begin our prayer, in the name of the Father, and of the Son, and of the Holy Spirit. Amen.

 the barriers that make people feel alone.

-In showing kindness and care to each other we will make a difference;
+In showing kindness and care to each other

-we will be demonstrating our love for you.
+as we demonstrate our love for you.

 We make this prayer in your name, Jesus.
 Amen.